Hope of Israel Ministries (Ecclesia of YEHOVAH):

 So who, then, is this "Counsellor" of whom this child who is to be born is to be a "wonder" of?
 In the next mistranslated words in this verse we will find the answer to this question.
 The words "mighty" and "God" in the King James Version (as well as in other mistranslated versions) were translated from the Hebrew words gabur and el.
 The word gabur means "mighty," while the word el -- in this particular instance -- means "judge" -- see The Soncino Talmud, The Babylonian Talmud, Seder Nezikin, Sanhedrin, 94a, translated by Dr. I. Epstein.

 Acts 10:38-42 emphatically tell us that judgment has been given into the hands of Yeshua the Messiah.
-He will be the judge appointed by YEHOVAH God whose judgment -- in keeping with YEHOVAH's judgments -- will bring peace to this earth at the end of the age.
+He will be the judge of Israel appointed by YEHOVAH God whose judgment -- in keeping with YEHOVAH's judgments -- will bring peace to Israel at the end of the age.
 And because Yeshua the Messiah will command that each and every word YEHOVAH has spoken is to be obeyed completely, he (the Messiah) will be "The Prince of Peace."

 The Hebrew words el and gabur, properly translated, should read "judge of the Mighty."
 With these mistranslations properly squared away we can correctly translate Isaiah 9:6 in the following fashion: